hummingbird-project/hummingbird/README.md

 ## HummingbirdCore

 HummingbirdCore provides a Swift NIO based HTTP server.
-You provide it with an struct that conforms to `HBHTTPResponder` to define how the server should respond to requests.
+You provide it with a struct that conforms to `HBHTTPResponder` to define how the server should respond to requests.
 The following is a responder that always returns a response containing the word "Hello" in the body.

 ```swift
 struct HelloResponder: HBHTTPResponder {